MicrosoftWord12/discord-bot-generator/README.md

 ##### Known Bugs

-- Honestly I do not know but from what I can tell I don't have many
+- Honestly I do not know but from what I can tell I don't have many.
+If I have any that is

 ##### Requirements